Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 Similarly to the first case, we continue with investigating $M$ in the Fourier domain.
 Let us define the kernel $\mathcal{K}_M: \mathbb{T}([0,1]^d)\times \mathscr{B}(\mathbb{T}([0,1]^d)) \to \mathbb{R}$, such that for all $A \in \mathscr{B}(\mathbb{T}([0,1]^d))$ and $\xi_1\in \mathbb{T}([0,1]^d)$,

-Next we show that the above kernel $\mathcal{K}_M$ is associated to the linear operator $M$.
-It is easy to see that for all $\xi_1\in\mathbb{T}([0,1]^d)$, $\mathcal{K}_M(\xi_1,\cdot)$ defines an $\ell^1$ function on $\mathbb{T}([0,1]^d)$ that integrates to one.
+Next, we show that the above kernel $\mathcal{K}_M$ is associated to the linear operator $M$.
+It is easy to see that for all $\xi_1\in\mathbb{T}([0,1]^d)$, $\mathcal{K}_M(\xi_1,\cdot)$ defines an $ L_1$ function on $\mathbb{T}([0,1]^d)$ that integrates to one.
 Moreover, letting the multi-index set $\mathbb{K}_0$ be

-for all $\rho \in \ell^1(\mathbb{T}([0,1]^d))$,
+for all $\rho \in L_1(\mathbb{T}([0,1]^d))$,

-hence $\mathcal{K}_M$ is indeed the kernel associated with the operator $M$.
+hence, $\mathcal{K}_M$ is indeed the kernel associated with the operator $M$.
 In particular, for $A = \mathbb{T}([0,1]^d)$,

-{\it \underline{Step 2}} Note, that in view of assertion (\ref{eq:M 2 kernel}), if $\mathcal{K}_M(\xi,\cdot)$ would be a probability measure, then the same lines of reasoning apply as in Case 1.
-However, $\mathcal{K}_M(\xi,\cdot)$ may output complex values by its definition.
-To overcome this problem, we transform $M$ into another operator whose associated kernel provides finite, non-negative measures.
+{\it \underline{Step 2}} Note that, in view of assertion (\ref{eq:M 2 kernel}), if $\mathcal{K}_M(\xi,\cdot)$ were a probability measure, then the same reasoning as in Case 1 would apply.
+However, $\mathcal{K}_M(\xi,\cdot)$ may take complex values.
+To address this issue, we transform $M$ into a new operator whose associated kernel provides finite, non-negative measures.

-First, for $\xi\in \mathbb{T}([0,1]^d)$, define the vector $\ell^1$ norm on the torus as
+First, for $\xi\in \mathbb{T}([0,1]^d)$, define the vector $ L_1$ norm on the torus as

-Note that the $\ell^1$ norm of $\xi$ is the $\ell^1$ distance between $\xi$ and the origin on torus.
-Furthermore, we define the operator $\Xi:\ell^1(\mathbb{T}([0,1]^d)) \to \ell^1(\mathbb{T}([0,1]^d))$ such that for all $\xi \in \mathbb{T}([0,1]^d)$,
+Note that the $ L_1$ norm of $\xi$ is the $ L_1$ distance between $\xi$ and the origin on torus.
+Furthermore, we define the operator $\Xi: L_1(\mathbb{T}([0,1]^d)) \to L_1(\mathbb{T}([0,1]^d))$ such that for all $\xi \in \mathbb{T}([0,1]^d)$,

-Then, for any function $f\in\ell^1(\mathbb{Z}^d)$ and for all $z\in\mathbb{Z}^d$,
+Then, for any function $f\in L_1(\mathbb{Z}^d)$ and for all $z\in\mathbb{Z}^d$,